yyc12345/vtobjplugin/README.md

 ## Export tips

-Since the export options are more complicated, and the exported models are mainly used for import in 3ds Max and Blender, the export settings applicable to the two softwares are introduced here.
+Since the export encoding options are more complicated, and the exported models are mainly used for import in 3ds Max and Blender, the export encoding settings applicable to the two softwares are introduced here.
 The settings here are based on the default settings (the initial settings when you first launch this plugin).
 Please keep default settings if the options are not written here.

 ### Blender